-We decided to drive down to Portage Valley this morning so Jim could
+We decided to drive down to Portage Valley this morning with just the

 check out the shoulders along the Seward Hwy.